Buggr

 3

-Screenshot showing the commit selection interface with stress level configuration
+Screenshot showing the commit selection interface with difficulty configuration

 Behind the scenes